 This is also where the tequila worm of legend comes into the story.
 While the reason is obscure, one version of the story says that the worm was placed in the bottles to prove that the alcohol is high enough to preserve a worm intact.
 The worm itself is the larva of two moths that live on the agave plant and, as many frat boys have proven, they are safe to consume.

 Top-quality mezcals do not have a worm.
 In recent years, mezcal has seen a new appreciation and a dedicated following.

 Pulque: Pulque is an old spirit that was once very popular in Mexico.
 The main difference between it and tequila and mezcal is that the agave are not cooked prior to extracting the juices.
 It is not commonly found on the commercial market, though on occasion you may find it in a six-pack of cans.

 Sotol: Sotol is a regional variety of mezcal from Chihuahua and is made from another succulent called dasylirion.
 It is often aged for six months and is rarely found outside of its region of origin.

-Raicilla: Pronounce "rye-see-yah," raicilla is often referred to as Mexican moonshine.
-It is often a treat for tourists visiting Puerta Vallarta where it is almost exclusively made anymore.
-The Agave inaequidens is the plant from which it was made and until recently it was illegal to make, but bootleggers kept it alive through the years.
-This one is typically drunk straight, chilled, or with grapefruit soda (such as the Paloma).
+Raicilla: Pronounced "rye-see-yah," raicilla is often referred to as Mexican moonshine.
+It is a popular treat for tourists visiting Puerta Vallarta where it is almost exclusively made today.
+The Agave inaequidens is the plant from which it is made.
+Until recently, it was illegal to make, but bootleggers kept it alive through the years.
+This one is typically drunk straight, chilled, or with grapefruit soda (such as the paloma).

 Baconara: Baconara has a similar story to raicilla and was outlawed until 1992.
 It is made in the state of Sonora from the Agave pacifica (or Agave yaquinana), which is roasted underground in lava rock-lined pits.
 It is rare to find it outside of the region.